 The etymology of being en charrette dates to the 1880’s at the Ecole des Beaux-Arts in Paris.
 When assignments were due, the proctors would wheel a cart (charrette) through the studio collecting the students’ drawings and models.
-According to lore, invariably, a student would hop on the cart (en charrette) as it was wheeled by, putting the finishing touches on their drawings or model.
-When pulling all-nighters in the studio at the end of each semester, architecture students would boast to their non-architecture school friends, that they were ‘on charrette,’ as if being on charrette was code for inclusion in our sleepless secret society.
+According to lore, a student would invariably hop on the cart (en charrette) as it was wheeled by, putting the finishing touches on his drawings or model.
+When pulling all-nighters in the studio at the end of each semester, architecture students frequently boast to their non-architecture school friends, that they were ‘on charrette,’ as if being on charrette was code for inclusion in a sleep-deprived secret society.
 I recall the on charrette rite of passage as a defining part of my architecture school education, and I think these memories are shared by most, if not all of my colleagues.

-Even though we fondly recall the glory days of school, and tell tall tales of days and weeks of sleepless nights and dozing though reviews, I’ve done everything in my power to keep the en charrette concept out of our office.
-When we started the firm, we chose to differentiate ourselves from the firms demanding their ‘interns’ work eighty hours per week.
-During the years immediately following graduate school, one of my best friends was working for the late Charlie Gwathmey.
-Taking a day off on the weekend to ride the subway to Van Cordlandt Park to play golf was simply a bridge too far.
+Even though we fondly recall the glory days of school and tell tall tales of days and weeks of sleepless nights and dozing though reviews, I’ve done everything in my power to keep the en charrette concept from our office.
+When we started the firm, we chose to differentiate ourselves from the firms that demanded their ‘interns’ work eighty hours weeks.
+During the years immediately following graduate school, one of my closest friends was working for the late Charles Gwathmey.
+Taking a day off on the weekend to ride the subway to Van Cortlandt Park to play golf was a bridge too far.
 For me, the baffling thing was that my friend was so happy in his job.
-He was working on great projects with equally dedicated colleagues.
-The excitement of the job overcame any sense of exploitation; and as I tell him to this day, “good for him but not on my watch.”
+He was working on great projects with equally dedicated colleagues, and the excitement of the job overcame any sense of exploitation.
+As I tell him to this day, “good for him but not on my watch.”